 The answer will depend on the term in question.
 For example, in the face of a term which states that delay or forbearance in enforcing a provision of the agreement will not amount to a waiver, a borrower might struggle to demonstrate an unequivocal indication that the lender has waived its rights if all it has done is acquiesced in the breach.
-However, the Court of Appeal considered in Tele2 International Card Co SA v Post Office Ltd [2009] EWCA Civ at [54] to [56] that such clauses do not apply to the question of fact of whether a party has elected to affirm the contract, meaning that acquiescence which indicates an election to abandon a contractual right can still be effective in the face of a "no waiver" clause.
+However, the Court of Appeal considered in Tele2 International Card Co SA v Post Office Ltd [2009] EWCA Civ 9 at [54] to [56] that such clauses do not apply to the question of fact of whether a party has elected to affirm the contract, meaning that acquiescence which indicates an election to abandon a contractual right can still be effective in the face of a "no waiver" clause.
 On the facts, the innocent party's continued performance of the agreement was an unequivocal communication that it had affirmed the contract.
-Similarly, in MWB Business Exchange Centres Ltd (above) at [16] it was expressly recognised by Lord Sumption that a "no oral variation" clause may be ineffective because a party is estopped from relying on it, although he considered that there would have to be something more than the informal promise itself, and that the representation would have to unequivocally confirm that the variation to the parties' rights was valid notwithstanding the informality.
+Similarly, in MWB Business Exchange Centres Ltd (above) at [16] it was expressly recognised by Lord Sumption that a "no oral variation" clause may be ineffective because a party is estopped from relying on it, although he considered that there would have to unequivocally confirm that the variation to the parties' rights was valid notwithstanding the informality.
 Lenders therefore cannot simply fall back on such clauses without properly considering whether their conduct amounts to an election or gives rise to an estoppel.